Mon224/MohamedNdiayeGitHub.io/README.md

 Description
 This was an in-class activity where we basically looked at the undergraduate enrollment by college at Lehigh University from the year 2019 - 2023.
 The dataset consisted of the college of engineering, arts & science and business.
 ![Undergraduate Population by College](https://github.com/Mon224/Mon224.GitHub.io/blob/main/Lehigh_University_Yearly_Enrollment_by_College__arts&science__business__engineering__chartbuilder%20(1).png?raw=true)

+## Scatter Plot
+Description
+This was an in-class activity where we basically looked at the 2017 Life satisfaction and GPD per capita data set and created a scatter plot.
+![Life Satisfaction and GDP per Capita] (https://github.com/Mon224/Mon224.GitHub.io/blob/main/Lehigh_University_Yearly_Enrollment_by_College__arts&science__business__engineering__chartbuilder%20(1).png?raw=true)